When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 This insect is approximately 1/10 inch long and has a dark brown coloration with dark lines on its body.
 Its scientific name is Anthrenus verbasci, and it belongs to the Dermestidae family.

-The Minute Brown Scavenger Beetle typically feeds on organic debris, and the larvae will feed on the hair, carpet fibers, lint, and other debris that can accumulate in mattresses.
+The Minute Brown Scavenger Beetle typically feeds on organic debris, and the larvae feed on the hair, carpet fibers, lint, and other debris that can accumulate in mattresses.
 They have even been known to feed on dead insects and spiders.

 These beetles may become more active during the warmer months when the temperatures rise.